metabase/metabase/docs/questions/query-builder/expressions/countif.md

 ### Spreadsheets

-If our [sample data](#multiple-conditions) is in a spreadsheet where "ID" is in column A:
+If our [sample data](#multiple-conditions) is in a spreadsheet where "ID" is in column A, the spreadsheet formula:

 ```
 =CountIf(B:B, "Basic")
 ```

-produces the same result as:
+produces the same result as the Metabase expression:

 ```
 CountIf([Plan] = "Basic")